stanford-oval/genie-cloud/doc/thingpedia-device-with-zero-code.md

 # Device with Zero Line of Code
-Amazon Alexa has over 15,000 skills.
+Thingpeidia provides a simple way to hook up some typical devices with zero coding.
-However, the majority of them are very simple and similar To help hooking up these simple devices, we provide package types for some very typical devices which requires zero coding.
+Currently, we support `Generic Rest` APIs that use no authentication or just standard OAuth 2.0, and `RSS Feed`.

 ## Generic REST
 If a device simply provides an interface for HTTP requests, `Generic REST` package type will probably save you lots of time.